jlento/linux-2/_lectures/05-TextUtilsAndRegEx.md

 ---

-# Searching and replacing text
+# Manipulating text

 Unix has powerful tools to search and modify _line oriented_ text files, such as `grep`, `awk`, `sed`, `diff`, `sort`, `cut`, `paste`, `fmt`, `column`, ...
 Many of these tools can match string patterns, using *regular expressions*.

-Warning: Using these tools for other than line oriented text file formats, such as XML or JSON, may be tricky.
+Warning: Using these tools for other than line oriented text file formats, such as XML, YAML, or JSON, may be tricky.

 # Regular expressions